 📌 Useful ELL sites that you can embed into your Formatives

-You can embed websites anywhere in a formative, either as a content item, or within a question (*Premium only).
+You can embed websites anywhere in a formative as a content item.
+Partner users can embed within a specific question.
 Check out our Embed article for instructions.

 Great ELL Websites: